Sean-Mc-Mahon/Sean_McMahon-Portfolio/README.md

 ### React Bootstrap

-React Bootstrap is installed using via the treminal with the command "npm install react-bootstrap bootstrap@5.1.3".
+React Bootstrap is installed using via the treminal with the command `npm install react-bootstrap bootstrap@5.1.3`

 ## Framer Motion